quantmind/pulsar/docs/source/apps/http.rst

 Cookie support
 ================

-Cookies are handled by sessions by storing cookies received with responses.
-To disable cookie one can pass ``store_cookies=False`` during :class:`HttpClient` initialisation.
+Cookies are handled by storing cookies received with responses in a sessions object.
+To disable cookie one can pass ``store_cookies=False`` during :class:`.HttpClient` initialisation.

 If a response contains some Cookies, you can get quick access to them::